eclipse-vertx/vert.x/manual.md

 To configure clustering use the file `conf/cluster.xml` in the distribution.

+If you want to receive more info on cluster setup etc, then edit `conf/logging.properties` to read `com.hazelcast.level=INFO`

+In particular when running clustered, and you have more than one network interface to choose from, make sure Hazelcast is using the correct interface by editing the `interfaces-enabled` element.

+There's also a bug in vert.x 1.0.0.beta.1 which means you **must** specify `-cluster-host` when running clustered

 # Internals

 Vert.x uses the following amazing open source projects: